 |Oct||31||Christian village of Biram attacked; inhabitants expelled.|

 The UN endeavoured to negotiate various truces without much success.
-The UN representatives, Count Bernadotte and Colonel André Sérot were murdered by the Stern Gang on the orders of their leaders who included Yitzhak Shamir. a future Israeli Prime Minister.
+On 17th September 1948 the UN representatives, Count Bernadotte and Colonel André Sérot were murdered by the Stern Gang on the orders of their leaders who included Yitzhak Shamir. a future Israeli Prime Minister.
 Thousands of Jews, including Colonel André Sérot's wife who had been in Dachau, owed their lives to Count Bernadotte who did all he could to rescue them from concentration camps.
-Letter to UN Secretary General explaining why the perpetrators of this "unhappy incident" had not been found.

-The fighting between Arabs and Jews continued into 1949 by which time many thousands on both sides had been killed.
-Zionists fought under strong leadership; Arab forces were fragmented under poor leaders, each with their own agenda: King Abdullah of Jordan was keen to increase his territory and the Egyptians likewise.
+The fighting between Arabs and Jews, and the attacks on Palestinian villages (including the al-Dawayima massacre near Hebron) continued into 1949 by which time many people had been killed.
+Zionists fought under strong leadership with plenty of support in cash and personnel from, particularly, the US; Arab forces were fragmented under poor leaders, each with their own agenda: King Abdullah of Jordan was keen to increase his territory and the Egyptians likewise.
 Jewish troops and arms were being replenished but Arab men and matériel diminished.
-By the end of the war, over 700,000 Palestinian Arabs had fled into exile the Nakba (catastrophe).
+By the end of the war, over 700,000 Palestinian Arabs had been violently forced into exile the Nakba (catastrophe).